Okay, I iron my jeans. So sue me.

 With her ankle on fire and inflating like a balloon, Frankie struggled to keep Summer upright.
 Her groan of pain drew Julian’s attention.
 “What happened?” he asked her.
 It was obvious he wasn’t going to get the story from his sister.

-Hijacking their attention, Officer Lipinski cleared her throat.
+Officer Lipinski’s exaggerated throat clear commandeered their attention.
 “We done here?”
-She’d been standing by, her inconspicuous presence entirely forgotten until now.
+She’d been standing by, her inconspicuous presence entirely forgotten till now.
 “Father?”

 “Uh, it’s Brother,” he corrected over his shoulder.